keithbuhler/keithbuhler.github.io/slideshows/logic2025.md

 1. Every thing is identical to itself (A=A)
 2. No thing can be A and not A at the same time in the same respect.
 (X cannot be A and not-A)
 3. Every affirmation is either true or false.
 (A=true or A=false)

 </section><section data-markdown>

+### Three Laws

+* A rose is a rose.
+* The door cannot be both open and shut at the same time in the same respect.
+* The cat is on the mat -- is either true or false.
+It can't be neither.

+</section><section data-markdown>